-(Note: if you have any health problems relating to your weight, you should seek advice from your doctor.)
+If you have any health problems relating to your weight, please seek advice from your doctor.

-Once you are in a hypnotic state, the therapist will talk you through the operation.
-They will explain step by step what happens in surgery, from being put under the anaesthetic, to making the first incision, fitting the band itself and stitching up the cut.
-Sounds and smells of an operating theatre will enhance the experience, to persuade your subconscious that what’s being said is really happening to you.
+Once you are in a hypnotic state, the therapist will talk you through the 'operation'.
+They will explain step-by-step what happens in surgery, from being put under the anaesthetic to the first incision, fitting the band itself and stitching up the cut.
+The sounds and smells of an operating theatre will enhance the experience, to persuade your subconscious that what’s being said is really happening to you.

-As previously mentioned, other suggestions may be incorporated during the procedure to increase self-confidence.
-Once the procedure is complete your hypnotherapist may teach you some self-hypnosis techniques to help you stay on track at home.
+Other suggestions may be incorporated during the procedure to increase self-confidence.
+Once the procedure is complete, your hypnotherapist may teach you some self-hypnosis techniques to help you stay on track at home.

-Some hypnotherapists will request that you return for follow-up appointments to monitor the virtual band’s success and to make any adjustments.
+Some hypnotherapists may suggest returning for follow-up appointments to help monitor the virtual gastric band’s success, as well as to make any adjustments.
 This happens when people get the physical band fitted too.
-For some it can be helpful to continue hypnotherapy sessions as part of a long-term weight management plan.
+For some, it can be helpful to continue hypnotherapy sessions as part of a long-term weight management plan.
 This allows the hypnotherapist to work with you to address underlying issues surrounding food and self-esteem.

 How will I feel after?

 For those who overeat, recognising when you’re physically full can be difficult.
-Sometimes we eat purely for the taste (or comfort), ignoring whether or not we are physically hungry.
-Learning to recognise the physical sensations of being hungry and being full is important for weight management.
+Sometimes we eat purely for the taste or comfort, ignoring whether or not we are physically hungry.
+Learning to recognise the physical sensations of being hungry and being full helps cultivate healthy eating habits.

-The procedure should be a pleasantly relaxing experience, with most people reporting a feeling of calm when they come out of hypnosis.
+The procedure should be a pleasant and relaxing experience, with most people reporting a feeling of calm when they come out of hypnosis.

-A common question for those trying hypnotherapy for the first time is - will it work for me?
-Unfortunately it isn’t a simple case of yes or no; it is largely up to you.
-Hypnotherapy helps people with a range of concerns, but is particularly useful when it comes to changing habits.
+A common question for those trying hypnotherapy for the first time is: will it work for me?
+Unfortunately, it isn’t a simple case of yes or no; it is largely up to you.
+Hypnotherapy helps people with a range of concerns but is particularly useful when it comes to changing habits.
 For this reason, it is often successful in helping people develop healthy eating habits and lose weight.
-However, just like any other weight loss system, it will require your total commitment.
+However, just like any other lifestyle change, it will require your total commitment.

-You are more likely to get what you want from gastric band hypnotherapy if you believe in the process and your therapist.
+You are more likely to make sustainable changes and get what you want from gastric band hypnotherapy if you believe in the process and your therapist.
 Being comfortable and trusting your hypnotherapist is essential.
 This is why it is advised that you take time to research hypnotherapists in your area and find out more about them, how they work and what their qualifications entail.
-You can arrange to meet with them before the procedure to ensure you feel comfortable with them.
+You can arrange to meet with them before you begin to ensure you feel comfortable with them.